 Q: How does natural light affect showing activity and follow-up?

-A: Bright homes photograph better, tour better, and create stronger first impressions, which leads to more repeat interest and faster follow-up.
+A: Bright homes photograph better, tour better, and create stronger first impressions — which leads to more repeat interest and faster follow-up.
+Online listing photos are the first filter, and dark photos reduce click-through before a buyer ever schedules a showing.

 Example: